unbibium/atari64/README.md

 Shift-Atari logo will switch between uppercase-graphics and lowercase-uppercase character set.

+Hold the OPTION, SELECT, or START key to type the graphics characters you'd ordinarily type with the Commodore logo key.

 If a lot of text is scrolling by, you can hold the OPTION key to slow down the scrolling, like you would hold down CTRL on a real C64.